top of page

 Which amenities do we find on the dive sites ?

-Access to the majority of dive sites is very easy and convenient.
-Most of the cenotes offers simple but sufficient facility, as for example concrete tables to put your gear together, safe stairways if necessary and sometimes toilets or even snack bars for a few.
-It is our pleasure to inform you about every special dive site on demand.
+Access to the majority of dive sites is easy and convenient.
+Most cenotes offer simple yet sufficient facilities, such as concrete tables to assemble your gear, safe stairways if necessary, and sometimes even toilets or snack bars.
+We are always happy to provide detailed information about specific dive sites upon request.

 Is there cell phone coverage on the dive sites ?